dl-solarity/hardhat-migrate/README.md

   - `transactionStatusCheckInterval` - The interval in milliseconds between transaction status checks.
   - `withoutCLIReporting` - The flag indicating whether the CLI reporting should be disabled.
 - `castWallet`
   - `passwordFile` - File path to the keystore password.
   - `keystore` - Use a keystore file or directory.
+Cannot be used with `account`.
   - `account` - The name of the cast wallet account.
+Cannot be used with `keystore`.
 - `trezorWallet`
   - `enabled` - The flag indicating whether to use the Trezor hardware wallet for signing transactions.
   - `mnemonicIndex` - The mnemonic index for Trezor wallet.